serokell/blog-posts/whats-that-typeclass-functor/article.md

 In general, Functor is not an extraordinary typeclass.
 Its methods are easy to grasp and to implement.

-Nevertheless, a Haskell project can hardly do without a couple Functor instances since `fmap` is helpful in operating on any kind of collection — performing several actions in the context of one data type is often the case.
+Nevertheless, a Haskell project can hardly do without a couple Functor instances.
+It enables one to apply transformation on the wrapped type without knowing anything about the wrapper, and it's very beneficial.

 Moreover, Functor is a solid basis and the predecessor of the **Applicative** typeclass, which further leads to monads.
 Hence, it brings you one step closer to the dream of many — understanding monads.